gigfork/springone2012/contacts/README.md

 To start a cache server and locator, it is convenient to use the [spring-gemfire-examples](https://github.com/SpringSource/spring-gemfire-examples) project.

+Required GemFire components may be started using the provided gradle build script.
+Clone the git repo and cd to the project directory.

+To build the project from a terminal window:
+		./gradlew build

+To start the locator from a terminal window:
+		./gradlew -q start-locator-10334

+To start the cache server, use the provided [cache-config.xml](https://github.com/dturanski/springone2012/blob/master/contacts/cache-config.xml).
+Copy it to the spring-gemfire-examples directory and type:
+		./gradlew -q run-generic-server -Pargs=cache-config.xml

 ## A word about GemFire locators
 -------------------------------------------------------------------------------------------------------------
 Note that using a locator requires a GemFire installation.
 A limited development edition or full trial version